rosalierazonable/rosalierazonable/README.md

 <h2> Hey there!
-I'm Rosalie.</h2>
+I'm Rusal. </h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Learning while exploring new software technologies in hopes to develop software solutions for the society.
 - 🎓 &nbsp; BS Computer Science 3rd year student at University of Philippines Cebu.
-- 💼 &nbsp; Student Intern at MYT Software Solutions Dev Corp.
+- 💼 &nbsp; Student Intern at MYT Software Solutions Dev Corp and Former Associate Software Engineer at Systems and Experts.
+- 💼 &nbsp; Former Associate Software Engineer at Systems and Experts.
 - 🌱 &nbsp; Learning more about Artificial Intelligence.
 - ✍️ &nbsp; Pursuing Data Science with SPARTA Scholarship.